picolibc/picolibc/doc/os.md

  * -Dmultilib=false makes picolibc build only a single library for the default GCC configuration.

- * -Dpicolib=false disables building the TLS and sbrk support built-in to picolibc so that the underlying system support is used instead.

  * -Dpicocrt=false disables building the C startup code as that is provided by the underlying system.